Applications for the 2023 round are now open and close on Tuesday 26 April 2022 at 5pm (AEST).

 In addition to the above:

-- applicants for the Norman McCann and Seymour Scholarships must be under the age of 35 at 31 December 2021.
-This age limit is a condition requested by the donors.
+- applicants for the Seymour Scholarship must be under the age of 35 at 31 December in the year of their application.
+This age limit is a condition requested by the donors

 - applicants for the Carol Moya Mills Scholarship must be from regional or remote Australia, but no age limits apply.